dkandalov/ijkl-shortcuts-plugin/readme.md

 Single character navigation is still useful sometimes, so it's mapped to `alt-nm`.
 There is no particular reason for these letters except that they are located not too far from `ijkl`.

-It's also extremely useful to navigate to start/end of line.
+It's also very useful to navigate to start/end of line.
 So the navigation to line start/end is mapped as close to `ijkl` as possible to `alt-u` and `alt-o`.
-Navigate to start of line is `alt-u` because `u` is close to `j` and essentially also means moving caret left and `alt-o` is end of line because it's about moving right (there is an implicit assumption here that you're coding in English which is written left to right;
+Navigate to start of line is `alt-u` because `u` is close to `j` and essentially also means moving caret left.
+And `alt-o` is end of line because it's about moving right (there is an implicit assumption here that you're coding in English which is written left to right;
 if you're writing code in some other language, you might need to review your life choices).